home-assistant/developers.home-assistant/docs/creating_integration_manifest.md

 ```

 The key is a domain, like we use for integrations.
 The value is the title.
+Each integration domain can only exist once.
+So a domain is either an existing integration or referred as a "supported brand" by a single existing integration.

-The logo for this domain should be added to our brands repository.
+The logo for this domain should be added to our [brands repository](https://github.com/home-assistant/brands/).

 Result: